CGI-FR/PIMO/README.md

         precision: 2
 ```

-This exemple will mask the `score` field of the input jsonlines with a random float between `min` and `max`, with the number of decimal chosen in the `precision` field.
+This example will mask the `score` field of the input jsonlines with a random float between `min` and `max`, with the number of decimal chosen in the `precision` field.

 [Return to list of masks](#possible-masks)